sleepingkingstudios/cuprum/README.md

     return book if book.save

-    Cuprum::Result.new(errors: book.errors.full_messages)
+    Cuprum::Result.new(error: book.errors.full_messages)
   end

 find_or_create_command = find_command.chain(create_command, on: :failure)

 # With a book that exists in the database, the find_command is called and
-# returns a result with no errors and a value of the found book.
+# returns a result with no error and a value of the found book.
 The
 # create_command is not called.
 hsh    = { id: 0, title: 'Journey to the West' }
 result = find_or_create_command.call(hsh)